 The build quality is awesome, and it looks incredibly slick with its rounded bottom.
 Even so, it’s still lighter than the Go, weighing in at just 1.3lbs.

 The specs says a whooping 40 lbs. but we tested it and it’s in the mid 20s range, so a tad weaker than Bantam above, but not far from it.
 This also means it can deliver a fairly better percussive massage than the Go.

 The percussion range is also better at 1750-3500rpm – more intensity.
 It comes with 4 speeds to cycle through as well, including the fourth, dynamic one – 1 more than the Go.

-The battery is well juiced – 2500mAh – and can last for up to 4 hours on a single charge (it’s a realistic range, less than advertised 10 hours).
+The battery is well juiced and can last for up to 4 hours on a single charge (it’s a realistic range, less than advertised 10 hours).
 It is USB-C compatible, which means more convenience.
-It has 4 different attachments and comes with a carrying pouch – better than nothing at all!
+It has 4 different attachments and comes with a charging dock and a carrying case.

 We chose to do this Hypervolt Go review to show you how Hyperice’s mini massage gun performs.